 But what if there was a much cheaper way to achieve exactly the same effect as a covered call, but for a fraction of the cost.
 Would a covered call writing strategy like this interest you?

-Instead of purchasing the shares themselves, you buy deep-in-the-money call options with at least one year till expiry.
-These are called “leap options”.
+Instead of purchasing the shares themselves, you buy deep-in-the-money call options with at least one year till the options expiration date.
+These are called “leap options“.
 By deep-in-the-money we mean the strike price should be more than 10 percent of the share price in-the-money.
 So in the case of our present example, if the underlying share price is trading at $40 then we would want to buy call options at least $4 in-the-money, i.e. with a strike price of $36 or less.

 Covered Call Writing worked example